DaiTran2210/RFM-Analysis/README.md

 # RFM-Analysis (Python)
 ## I. Introduction
 ### Why RFM?
-- RFM is a marketing analysis technique that stands for Recency, Frequency, and Monetary Value.
+- RFM stands for Recency, Frequency, and Monetary Value.
+It's a marketing analysis technique used to understand customer behavior.

-  - **Recency**: measures how recently a customer has made a purchase.
+  - **Recency**: How recently a customer made a purchase.
-  - **Frequency**: measures how often a customer has made purchases.
+  - **Frequency**: How often a customer makes purchases.
-  - **Monetary Value**: measures the total amount of money a customer has spent on purchases.
+  - **Monetary Value**: How much money a customer has spent.
-- RFM is used to identify and categorize customers based on their purchasing behavior and how recently and frequently they have made purchases, as well as the monetary value of those purchases.
+- RFM helps identify and categorize customers based on their buying habits and spending.

 ### How?
-- In RFM analysis, customers are scored based on three factors (Recency - how recently, Frequency - how often, Monetary - how much), then labeled based on the combination of RFM scores
+- Customers are scored based on those three factors (Recency, Frequency, Monetary), and then labeled according to their RFM scores.
 ### Reference
 - [RFM Analysis For Successful Customer Segmentation](https://www.putler.com/rfm-analysis)

-### This is a transnational data set which contains all the transactions occurring between 01/12/2010 and 09/12/2011 for a UK-based and registered non-store online retail.
-The company mainly sells unique all-occasion gifts.
-Many customers of the company are wholesalers.
+### This dataset includes all transactions from 01/12/2010 to 09/12/2011 for a UK-based online retail store that sells unique all-occasion gifts.
+Most customers are wholesalers.

-- **InvoiceNo**: Invoice number.
-Nominal, a 6-digit integral number uniquely assigned to each transaction.
-If this code starts with letter 'C', it indicates a cancellation.
+- **InvoiceNo**:  A 6-digit number unique to each transaction.
+If it starts with 'C', it's a cancellation.
-- **StockCode**: Product (item) code.
-Nominal, a 5-digit integral number uniquely assigned to each distinct product.
+- **StockCode**: A unique 5-digit code for each product.
-- **Description**: Product (item) name.
-Nominal.
+- **Description**: The name of the product.
-- **Quantity**: The quantities of each product (item) per transaction.
-Numeric.
+- **Quantity**: Number of products per transaction.
-- **InvoiceDate**: Invoice Date and time.
-Numeric, the day and time when each transaction was generated.
+- **InvoiceDate**: The date and time when the transaction happened.
-- **UnitPrice**: Unit price.
-Numeric, Product price per unit in sterling.
+- **UnitPrice**: Price per unit in sterling.
-- **CustomerID**: Customer number.
-Nominal, a 5-digit integral number uniquely assigned to each customer.
+- **CustomerID**: A 5-digit number unique to each customer.
-- **Country**: Country name.
-Nominal, the name of the country where each customer resides.
+- **Country**: The country where the customer lives.

 ### Business Questions:
-- The Marketing Department needs to classify the segments of each customer to deploy each marketing program suitable for each customer group.
+- The Marketing Department needs to classify customer segments to tailor each marketing program to the right group.

-- The Marketing Director also proposed a plan to use the RFM model in Python to segment customers, and then launch marketing campaigns to thank customers for supporting the company over the past time.
-As well as exploit potential customers to become loyal customers.
+- The Marketing Director suggests using the RFM model in Python to segment customers.
+This will help launch marketing campaigns to thank current customers and turn potential ones into loyal customers.

-- Suggestions to the Marketing and Sales team with the company's retail model, which of the three indicators R, F, and M should be most interested in?
+- For the Marketing and Sales team: with our retail model, which of the three indicators—Recency, Frequency, and Monetary—should we focus on the most?

 ## II.
 Data Visualization with Python
 * Distribution of Recency